Depression Treatment in South Florida

 Traditional talk therapy may provide objective solutions for your problems.
 Your therapist might offer new perspectives and teach coping skills.
 Talk therapy also gives you the opportunity to discuss past traumas you’ve buried for years.
 You may feel relief as you release emotions and discuss burdens you’ve hidden from your loved ones.

-Depression treatment centers can also provide inpatient rehab.
-South Florida facilities include daily therapy, medication management and 24-hour access to health care professionals.
-If you don’t need constant support, outpatient treatment provides care while teaching you to live independently.
-Neuro rehab uses testing, EEG brain mapping, neurofeedback and stimulation to treat issues with virtually no side effects.
+RMH offers multiple levels of care as appropriate for each patient.
+Your depression treatment plan may include daily therapy, medication management and 24-hour access to health care professionals.
+If you don’t need constant support, you can opt for the outpatient program.
+Outpatient treatment provides care while teaching you to live independently.

 Major depressive disorder treatment doesn’t end when you leave the office.
 Your doctor may recommend the following lifestyle changes: